-This explains why Ace eats his raw chicken by tearing into it, crunching the bones a few times and swallowing.
+This explains why Ace ate his raw chicken by tearing into it, crunching the bones a few times and swallowing.
 This took me a few days to get used to!

-Most people will report that their dogs like to eat fruit and other non-meat foods, and Ace is no exception.
+Most people will report that their dogs like to eat fruit and other non-meat foods, and Ace was no exception.
 The term “opportunistic carnivore” seems to apply to dogs and wolves.

-An article in Nature International Weekly Journal of Science came out Wednesday with information about how the domestic dog adapted to a diet high in starch as part of the domestication process.
+An article in Nature International Weekly Journal of Science has information about how the domestic dog adapted to a diet high in starch as part of the domestication process.
 As a result, dogs are genetically able to digest starches better than wolves, according to the article .

-I’m not so sure this means we should be feeding our dogs rice and potatoes (and certainly not corn!), but it does support the idea that dogs could be omnivores even though wolves are generally considered carnivores.
+I’m not so sure this means we should be feeding our dogs rice and potatoes (or corn!), but it does support the idea that dogs could be omnivores even though wolves are generally considered carnivores.